Substra/hlf-k8s/README.md

 It will build the network and run the tests.

+The `run` docker instance container will create some challenges, algo, dataset, train data, test data, traintuples on both orgs : owkin and chu-nantes.

 If you do not want to init the chaincode and make queries, comment the run docker part in the docker-compose.

-You now will be able to play with the network !
+You now will be able to play with the network ! :tada:

 ### Network